dxnn/bogomoji/README.md

 _Emoji rendering in 10^12 easy steps_

 Tired of your old, boring photos that show realistic scenes in perfect clarity?
-Yeah, who isn't?
+Of course you are.
 Nobody wants to see those.

 Spice things up with new emojigraphs!
 They're like regular photos, but made entirely of emoji!